-Keywords: remote Sensing; Soil Degradation; Climate Change & Sustainable land management.
+Keywords: Remote Sensing; Soil Degradation; Climate Change, Sustainable land management

 INTRODUCTION

 Soil, a vital natural resource, is indispensable for agriculture, ecosystem functioning, and human well-being, playing a pivotal role in food production, water regulation, carbon sequestration, and nutrient cycling.
-However, soil resources are increasingly threatened by degradation processes, encompassing physical, chemical, and biological decline, with profound implications for environmental sustainability and human livelihoods.
-(Fall et al., 2022) Climate change, characterized by altered temperature and precipitation patterns, extreme weather events, and rising atmospheric CO2 concentrations, exacerbates soil degradation by influencing soil properties, vegetation cover, and land use practices (Begum et al., 2019).
+However, soil resources are increasingly threatened by degradation processes, encompassing physical, chemical, and biological decline, with profound implications for environmental sustainability and human livelihoods (Fall et al., 2022).
+Climate change, characterized by altered temperature and precipitation patterns, extreme weather events, and rising atmospheric CO2 concentrations, exacerbates soil degradation by influencing soil properties, vegetation cover, and land use practices (Begum et al., 2019).
 The increase in global population, rising per capita income, and changes in dietary preferences are projected to drive a 70% increase in global agricultural production by 2050 (Loveland & DeFries, 2004).
 Agriculture has substantial impacts on the environment, contributing significantly to greenhouse gas emissions, land degradation, water pollution, and biodiversity loss.
 Intact ecosystems are being converted to agricultural lands, further exacerbating environmental problems.
-Currently, soil degradation impacts an estimated 33% of global land resources, posing a significant threat to food security, water availability, and climate change mitigation (McGreevy et al., 2022) (Kassam & Friedrich, 2012).
+Currently, soil degradation impacts an estimated 33% of global land resources, posing a significant threat to food security, water availability, and climate change mitigation (McGreevy et al., 2022; Kassam & Friedrich, 2012).
 The convergence of climate change and soil degradation necessitates a comprehensive understanding of the underlying mechanisms, spatial patterns, and temporal dynamics of soil degradation, as well as the development and implementation of effective mitigation strategies.

 OVERVIEW OF SOIL DEGRADATION PROCESSES AND THEIR DRIVERS

 Soil degradation manifests through various processes, each characterized by distinct mechanisms and impacts on soil functionality (Stavi et al., 2021).
 Erosion, the detachment and transport of soil particles by wind or water, represents a primary form of degradation, leading to topsoil loss, reduced soil fertility, and sedimentation of waterways (Smith et al., 2024).
 Climate change-induced alterations in rainfall intensity and frequency can exacerbate erosion rates, particularly in vulnerable landscapes with steep slopes or sparse vegetation cover.
-Compaction, recognized as another critical facet of soil degradation, arises from the imposition of excessive mechanical stresses, frequently stemming from the operation of heavy agricultural machinery or the concentrated grazing of livestock, which induces a reduction in soil pore space, thereby impeding water infiltration, root penetration, and gas exchange.
-(Batey, 2009).
+Compaction, recognized as another critical facet of soil degradation, arises from the imposition of excessive mechanical stresses, frequently stemming from the operation of heavy agricultural machinery or the concentrated grazing of livestock, which induces a reduction in soil pore space, thereby impeding water infiltration, root penetration, and gas exchange (Batey, 2009).
 Soil sealing, which is the covering of soil with impervious materials such as concrete and asphalt, is a significant concern in urban and industrial areas, leading to the loss of valuable agricultural land and disrupting hydrological cycles.
-Salinization, characterized by the excessive accumulation of soluble salts in the soil profile, poses a significant threat to agricultural productivity, particularly in arid and semi-arid regions, with high evaporation rates exacerbating the upward movement and deposition of salts near the soil surface (Evelin et al., 2019) (Oñate-Valdivieso et al., 2024).
+Salinization, characterized by the excessive accumulation of soluble salts in the soil profile, poses a significant threat to agricultural productivity, particularly in arid and semi-arid regions, with high evaporation rates exacerbating the upward movement and deposition of salts near the soil surface (Evelin et al., 2019; Oñate-Valdivieso et al., 2024).
 Chemical degradation, encompassing processes such as acidification, contamination, and nutrient depletion, further impairs soil quality and ecosystem health (Richmond, 2015).
 The excessive use of chemical fertilizers and pesticides, as well as the deposition of atmospheric pollutants, can disrupt soil nutrient cycles, alter soil pH, and introduce toxic substances into the soil environment (Raghavendra & Venkatesha, 2020).

 ROLE OF CLIMATE CHANGE IN ACCELERATING SOIL DEGRADATION